fredMilloh/countryInfo/README.md

 # countryInfo
-Main information by country
+Main information by country.
-With RESTCOUNTRIES Api
+With RESTCOUNTRIES Api,
-JSON decode string array with capital, language, population, currencies name and symbol flag edit on webview and UIview
+JSON decode string array with capital, language, population, currencies name and symbol. flag edit on webview and UIview.